-In the early days of the pandemic, we discussed how best to contribute to the mounting health crisis caused by SARS-CoV-2 despite not seeing patients nor operating BSL3 labs at our host institution CeMM Research Center for Molecular Medicine of the Austrian Academy of Sciences.
-In mid March 2020, we decided that we would sequence SARS-CoV-2 genomes and add to our understanding of this emerged zoonotic pathogen.
-This was done with the full support of the CeMM directors Dr. Giulio Superti-Furga and Anita Ender, and in close collaboration with Dr. Christoph Bock and the CeMM Biomedical Sequencing Facility.
-On April 3 2020, we published the first 21 SARS-CoV-2 genomes and deposited them in the public database GISAID.
+In the early days of the SARS-CoV-2 pandemic in 2020, we thought about how we could contribute to the mounting health crisis caused by SARS-CoV-2.
+Our host institution CeMM Research Center for Molecular Medicine of the Austrian Academy of Sciences had no BSL3 labs nor was it seeing patients.
+With long-term interests in viral evolution and one of the best national sequencing facilities in house, and no SARS-CoV-2 genomes available from Austria yet, we decided in mid March 2020 to sequence this emerging zoonotic pathogen.
+We started the project “Mutational Dynamics of SARS-CoV-2 in Austria” in close collaboration with Dr. Christoph Bock and the CeMM Biomedical Sequencing Facility, and with the support of the CeMM directors Dr. Giulio Superti-Furga and Anita Ender.
+On April 3 2020, in the midth of the first strict lockdown, we published the first 21 SARS-CoV-2 genomes from Austria and deposited them in the public database GISAID.

-From the start and through several lockdowns, it was a tremendous team effort by many scientists at CeMM to set up the logistics, sequencing and data analysis pipelines.
-This was soon to be complemented by numerous collaborations with institutions across Austria and beyond.
+From the start and through several lockdowns, it was a tremendous team effort by many scientists in our lab and at CeMM to set up the logistics, sequencing and data analysis pipelines.
+This was soon to be complemented by collaborations with institutions across Austria and beyond.
 Foremost, this included the Center of Virology at the Medical University of Vienna, the Austrian Agency of Health and Food Safety (AGES) and collaboration partners from the Medical University of Innsbruck, the Klinikum Favoriten, TU Vienna, University of Innsbruck, University of Vienna and Harvard University.
 Additional collaborations with e.g. the Institute of Molecular Biotechnology of the Austrian Academy of Sciences, Institute Pasteur in Paris, Erasmus MC Rotterdam and others would follow.
-Our early work was supported mostly by CeMM as well as by funding from the Vienna Science and Technology Fund (WWTF), which was later complemented by the AGES and a grant of the Austrian Science Fund (FWF).
+The early work was supported mostly by CeMM as well as by funding from the Vienna Science and Technology Fund (WWTF), which was later complemented by a collaboration with the AGES and a grant of the Austrian Science Fund (FWF).

 The following paragraphs aim to briefly summarize and contextualize our contributions to the pandemic responses from March 2020 until April 2022.

 Science: The pandemic provided the opportunity to initiate and intensify collaborations with inspiring colleagues from all walks of science including virology, immunology, evolution biology, biomathematics, infection epidemiology, modeling and public health.
-From January 2021 onwards, we intensified our collaboration with the AGES and began to sequence several hundred SARS-CoV-2 genomes per week on a regular basis.
-This amounted to more than 70% of all whole genomes sequenced in Austria as of March 2022.
+From January 2021 onwards, we intensified our collaboration with the AGES and began to sequence several hundred SARS-CoV-2 genomes per week.
+This amounted to more than 70% of all whole genomes sequenced in Austria by March 2022.
 Next to this, we strategically chose research topics of relevance and where our setup of sequencing and close interactions with all national stakeholders would proof valuable.
-This led to a study about early superspreading events in Austria and fundamental properties of SARS-CoV-2 (Popa AM, Genger JM et al. Science Translational Medicine 2020) and a highly collaborative study with the Judith Aberle and Johannes Huppa laboratories (Medical University of Vienna) about viral escape from CD8 T cell epitopes (Agerer B, Koblischke M, Gudipati V et al. Science Immunology 2021).
-Early on, we also focused our efforts on innovative pathogen surveillance in wastewater.
-This turned out to be another demonstration of the strengths of interdisciplinary collaborations, as we broke new grounds towards the then-unknown world of wastewater research together with the labs of Norbert Kreuzinger (TU Vienna), Heribert Insam (University of Innsbruck) and Herbert Oberacher (Medical University of Innsbruck).
-We contributed to the establishment of a national-wide surveillance of viral variants from wastewater in Austria and developed new and validated methodology to deconvolute SARS-CoV-2 variants from wastewater (Amman F, Markt R et al. bioRxiv 2022).
+This led to a study about fundamental properties of SARS-CoV-2 in the context of early superspreading events in Austria (Popa AM, Genger JM et al. Science Translational Medicine 2020).
+We also were blessed to collaborate with the Judith Aberle and Johannes Huppa laboratories (Medical University of Vienna) and contribute to questions on viral escape from CD8 T cell epitopes (Agerer B, Koblischke M, Gudipati V et al. Science Immunology 2021).
+Early on, we also focused our efforts on pathogen surveillance in wastewater.
+This turned out to be another demonstration of the strengths of interdisciplinary collaborations, as we broke new grounds towards the -until then for us entirely unknown- world of wastewater research.
+This was achieved together with the laboratories of Norbert Kreuzinger (TU Vienna), Heribert Insam (University of Innsbruck) and Herbert Oberacher (Medical University of Innsbruck).
+We contributed to the establishment of a national-wide surveillance of viral variants from wastewater in Austria and developed and validated new methodology to deconvolute SARS-CoV-2 variants from wastewater (Amman F, Markt R et al. bioRxiv 2022).
+This became part of a national surveillance system from wastewater.
 Beyond, we supported numerous collaborations which led to 12 co-authored publications and more pending.

-Advisory roles: With the advent of the first variants of Alpha and Beta in late December 2020/January 2021, the relevance of SARS-CoV-2 genome sequencing changed rapidly.
-Over the Holiday Season we sequenced samples which turned out to be the first confirmed Alpha and Beta variants in Austria.
+Advisory roles: With the advent of the first variants of Alpha and Beta in late December 2020/January 2021, the attributed relevance of SARS-CoV-2 genome sequencing changed rapidly.
+Over the Holiday Season we sequenced selected samples, which turned out to be the first confirmed Alpha and Beta variants in Austria.
 The results were available on January 3 and communicated the following day together with the Federal Minister of Health and the head of the AGES.
-With the realization that the evolution of the pandemic SARS-CoV-2 is an important parameter for future pandemic management, we were increasingly asked for our scientific advice and evaluations.
-This included advisory roles of Dr. Bergthaler to the AGES, the Federal Minister(s) for Social Affairs, Health, Care and Consumer Protection and the Federal Chancellor(s) of the Republic of Austria.
-In addition, ad hoc advisory services were repeatedly requested by other advisory boards (e.g. Ampelkommission, Oberste Sanitätsrat), provincial governors, political parties of the opposition and others.
-Dr. Bergthaler is also actively involved in the Health Working Group of the COVID-19 Future Operations Platform, which fosters interdisciplinary expert exchange and prepares forward-looking Expert Opinions.
-From end of November 2021 to January 2022, Dr. Bergthaler co-authored 8 weekly Omicron reports with Dr. Ulrich Elling, Dr. Arne Bathke and Dr. Peter Klimek, which were widely distributed among the stakeholders and well received by health authorities and political institutions including the Federal President of the Republic of Austria.
+As the evolution of the pandemic SARS-CoV-2 became an ever more important parameter for pandemic management, we were increasingly asked for scientific advice.
+This included advisory roles of Dr. Bergthaler to e.g. the Federal Minister(s) for Social Affairs, Health, Care and Consumer Protection and the Federal Chancellor(s) of the Republic of Austria.
+In addition, ad hoc advisory services were requested given to other advisory boards (e.g. Ampelkommission, Oberste Sanitätsrat), the Federal President of the Republic of Austria, provincial governors, political parties of the opposition and others.
+Dr. Bergthaler is actively involved in the Health Working Group of the COVID-19 Future Operations Platform, which fosters interdisciplinary expert exchange and prepares forward-looking Expert Opinions.
+In May 2022, this culminated in a two-days international conference entitled “Science for resilience – Learnings from the Pandemic”.
+From end of November 2021 to January 2022, Dr. Bergthaler co-authored 8 weekly Omicron reports with Dr. Ulrich Elling, Dr. Arne Bathke and Dr. Peter Klimek, which were widely distributed among the stakeholders and received by health authorities and political institutions.
 Since December 2022, Dr. Bergthaler is founding member of the top governmental advisory board for pandemic management GECKO.
-These advisory roles are served on a voluntary basis and not remunerated.
+These advisory roles are served on a voluntary basis and are not remunerated.